 The Camp Nou is FC Barcelona's home stadium.
 The stadium was inaugurated in September 1957.
 Read about the history of the stadium.

-The Camp Nou Experience leads you behind the scenes of the FC Barcelona and the gaming operation in this breath taking stadium.
+The Camp Nou Tour leads you behind the scenes of the FC Barcelona and the gaming operation in this breath taking stadium.

-Afterwards, you will see documentaries about FC Barcelona in the multi media zone, in the museum you will see the exciting history of the club and important trophies will be on display in the original
+You will then see documentaries on FC Barcelona in the Multi Media Zone.
+In the museum the exciting history of the club is shown and important trophies can be seen in the original.

 For the opening in 1957, the stadium had 90,000 seats, which was 30,000 more than Barça's previous stadium "Les Corts" had.
 For the Football World Cup 1982, which took place in Spain, the Camp Nou was extended in 1980 to the upper rank and thus had over 120,000 places.